 As part of its ESG report, Pure conducted a product life cycle assessment (LCA) of its portfolio, specifically FlashArray™ systems.
 The assessment found that Pure customers achieve up to 80% reduction in direct carbon usage compared to competitive all-flash products.

-Expanding on the energy and emissions savings that Pure brings its customers, Pure’s unique Evergreen™ architecture and Pure as-a-Service™ subscription deliver further environmental benefits by significantly minimizing e-waste, extending the service lifetimes of equipment, and reducing underutilization of storage.
+Expanding on the energy and emissions savings that Pure brings its customers, Pure’s unique Evergreen™ architecture and Evergreen//One™ subscription deliver further environmental benefits by significantly minimizing e-waste, extending the service lifetimes of equipment, and reducing underutilization of storage.
 As a result of these programs, 97% of Pure arrays purchased six years ago are still in service.

 For Pure, this is only the beginning.
 Pure envisions a future in which all our stakeholders can thrive in a more sustainable environment.
 We see ESG reporting as an important tool through which we evaluate our performance and identify future opportunities for improvement.